SandbergSan/Unreal_v004/README.md

 5. Launch unreal engine by opening the new and renamed unreal project file.
 6. Make sure everything works, and then push it all up to GitHub.

+## About GitIgnore folders:

+In Unreal/Content there are three folders called: **_GitIgnore_Assets**, **_GitIgnore_New**, **_GitIgnore_Temp**.
+All these folders are ignored when uploading and downloading from GitHub so they have to be synced manually.
+This is to lower the amount of big files to transfer and check on GitHub.
+(Note that these folders may need to be created manually)

+**_GitIgnore_Assets**: Contains crucial files that needs to be downloaded and installed manually from _Master Assets_.
+**_GitIgnore_New**: This is empty, but can be used to keep track of what files that needs to be added to _Master Assets_.
+**_GitIgnore_Temp**: This is empty, but can be used for work in progress stuff that you don't need to share yet.

+Note that _Master Assets_ is just a placeholder concept.
+It might be a zip-file on the cloud you need to download or something.